sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

 ### Step 1: Install the Perl Navigator language server(s)
 * Perl Navigator is not available on cpan
-* The software you need to install Page Navigator
+* The software you need to install Perl Navigator
     * npm
         * the node.js package manager
         * No, I don't know a thing about it except it's used manage node js packages